BellAppLab/Keyboard/README.md

 ======

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 **Please note** that the Simulator (iPhone 6s Plus / iOS 9.1 / 13B137) may not send the appropriate `UIKeyboardWillShowNotification`s.
 Pressing `cmd+K` while running on the Simulator may help.
 Nonetheless the Example app has been tested on a device running iOS 9.1 (13B143) and works.

 **Also please note** that you may get the following messages on the console (which don't affect the library in any way):